 The orange would be everything that’s above your normal reaction level, everything that disturbs your everyday functioning in a noticeable way.

 Here’s a couple of ways you might try that are proven to help.
 Some of them might be better for you than others.
-Pick and choose whatever feels good in the moment:
+Some may feel too easy.
+They're not!
+Try approaching them without judgment, experiment, pick and choose whatever feels good in the moment:

-- Take a walk.
-In the park, on the beach, around the block.
+Take a walk.
+In the park, at the beach, around the block.
 Anywhere you can get some decent air.
 (Yes.
 In times of #coronavirus, you should consider your government’s recommendations regarding leaving your house and contacting others.
-But other than that GO OUT and sink in the nature.
-When you supply oxygen to your brain – it can better use its potential.
-When you move your body – you experience the beneficial effects endorphins have on your overall wellbeing.
-If you’re not a walking person – try to become one;) Or do whatever physical exercise you feel like.
+But other than that GO OUT and sink in nature.
+When you supply oxygen to your brain – you make your brain better use its potential.
+When you move your body – you experience the beneficial effects endorphins have on your overall well-being.
+If you’re not a person who enjoys walking – try to become one😉 Or do whatever physical exercise you feel like.
 Nothing really straining.
 Something simple enough that will not cause resistance and intensive enough for you to make your mind focus on that activity.

-- A bit counter-intuitive – one might think – but works like a charm.
-Write down your worst-case-scenario AND feelings you may have about it.
+A bit counter-intuitive – one might think – but works like a charm.
+Write down your worst-case scenario AND feelings you may have about it.
 And either option 1 – go through it when your mood is better (or with someone close to you.)
-Or option 2 – try to ditch it in some distant corner of your desk.
-Paradoxical but very effective.
+Or option 2 – try to ditch it in some distant corner of your desk or tear it apart without hesitation.
+Paradoxical but very effective for some.

-- Meditate – if that’s what you feel comfortable with.
+Meditate – if that’s what you feel comfortable with.
 If you’re not – how about you start again?
 You can read an article on how to start here.
 A couple of minutes sitting in a comfortable position.
 Breathing in and out.
 Trying not to lose all thoughts but rather to focus on supplying air to all parts of your body.
+Mindful meditation has been proven time and time again to be an effective tool when dealing with anxiety.

-- Journal – I can’t stress this one enough.
-You will be able to calm the racing mind, get it all out there and possibly get to the root of the problem.
-It’s like a mini version of auto therapy.
+Journal – I can’t stress this one enough.
+You will be able to calm the racing mind, get it all out there, and possibly get to the root of the problem.
+It’s like a mini version of auto therapy - or a great addition to the actual one.
 Read some more about it here.

-- Take care of your sleep patterns.
+Take care of your sleep patterns.
 I know.
 It’s awesome to go to sleep at 3 am.
-It really is – when you’re in the middle of this fascinating book, or you’re in the state of flow working.
-BUT – keep in mind that depriving your body – your brain – of sleep will have serious consequences.
+It really is – been there, done that.
+When you’re in the middle of this fascinating book, or you’re in the state of flow working.
+But – keep in mind that depriving your body – your brain – of sleep will have serious consequences.
 Such as susceptibility to being irritated and increased risk of anxiety.

-- Engage in art.
+Engage in art.
 Either make it – draw, sing, play an instrument – or go out to see it/experience it any other way.
+(Check some of the online options here)

-- Don’t stay alone. (*during the pandemic – meet your friends online) Talk to a person you trust – make sure you have a couple of people you feel comfortable talking to.
+Don’t stay alone. (*during the pandemic – meet your friends online) Talk to a person you trust – make sure you have a couple of people you feel comfortable talking to.
 Not to flood them with your anxiety, but simply to touch base.
-Run some ideas through their head.
-Consult.
+Run some ideas through with them.
+Do something fun.
 That’s what friends are for.

-- Think about your favorite relaxation techniques.
-It might be some visualizations, or ASMR, listening to calming music – whatever works.
+Think about your favorite relaxation techniques.
+It might be some visualizations, mindful body sca, ASMR, listening to calming music – whatever works.

 Lastly.
 It’s not always that you will deal with the anxiety by yourself.
 If you indeed make room for self-care in your life – it’s sometimes doable, but not always.
 There’s no shame in reaching out for help.
 There may be time for you to:

-- See a mental health professional.
-It really is last – but not least.
+See a mental health professional.
+It is last – but not least.
 There are situations when it is absolutely necessary to see a mental health professional – to get proper support.
 Depending on a situation it may be either both – psychotherapy and a pill or sometimes just one of two.
+And sometimes - there is a third way - some of what I've covered here - and that is mindful meditation, that helps to address anxiety.
 If you’ve tried a decent amount of ways listed above or maybe some other ways to overcome anxiety and none of them helped – it’s time to see a specialist.
 When the intensity of your anxiety starts to feel overwhelming to the point you don’t engage in life – psychotherapy and/or medication will make it possible for you to get out of this thick cloud of dark thoughts.
 Meds and therapy are for people and used wisely will enable you to work through your issues.

 WHAT NOT TO DO